Blaza/symmetry/cran-comments.md

 * macOS 10.11 El Capitan, R-release
 * Oracle Solaris 10, x86, 32 bit, R-patched

-The results of other platforms tested are as in the first submission below, i.e. a NOTE related to the use of Rcpp, along with a NOTE on some platforms:
+The results on other platforms tested are as in the first submission (copied below), i.e. a NOTE related to the use of Rcpp, along with a new NOTE that shows on some platforms:

 Possibly mis-spelled words in DESCRIPTION: heteroskedasticity